google/orbax/orbax/g3doc/checkpoint.md

 The API consists of a `Transform` class and an `apply_transformations` function.
 `Transform` consists of the following elements:

-*   `origin_name`: Denotes the original name of the key.
+*   `original_key`: Denotes the original name of the key.
 Represented using a tuple, where each successive element represents a nested key in a nested dictionary.
 May also provide a string, which will be interpreted as a tuple of length 1 (no nesting).
 Note: not needed if value_fn is provided.